Quartermainiacz/quest-submissions/README.md

 I dont seem to be able to get the script to run but I think The contract is correct and the transaction as I am able to read the changes in the output window.

+C3 D1

+//NOtes for future

+    //You can only make a new resource with the create keyword.
+The create keyword can only ever be used inside the contract.
+This means you, as the developer, can control when they are made.
+This is not true for structs, since structs can be created outside the contract.
+    You have to use the @ symbol in front of a resource's type, like so: @Greeting.
+    You use the <- symbol to move a resource around.
+    You use the destroy keyword to, well, destroy a resource.